Gen-AI-In-Software-Development/List-Of-Units/Unit29-Prompt-Patterns/README.md

 ## Introduction

-The prompts in this unit are motivated by the paper "A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT"[1].
-The pattern names are from that paper and here, we provide example prompts and responses based on those patterns.
+The prompts in this unit are inspired by the paper "A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT"[1].
+The pattern names are taken from that paper, and here we provide example prompts and responses based on those patterns.

 For a complete explanation of each pattern, the reader should consult the paper[1].